typotheque/text-shaping/document.md

 When the default prioritization does not shape a desired composition, a ZWJ (U+200D ZERO WIDTH JOINER) is used to override which side of a virama should become a conjoining form.

-If a virama is neither used for forming a complex base, nor used by either of its flanking consonants for forming a conjoining form, it does not exhibit the conjoiner behavier and is simply left as a vowel killer on the preceding consonant.
+If a virama is neither used for forming a complex base, nor used by either of its flanking consonants for forming a conjoining form, it does not exhibit the conjoiner behavior and is simply left as a vowel killer on the preceding consonant.

 <!-- [Dependent forms are conventionally known by various terms: (dependent) vowel/consonant signs (corresponding to independent vowel/consonant letters), superscripts/subscripts, pre/above/below/post-base forms, half forms (either any dependent forms of consonant letters, or specifically the dependent forms of phonetically leading consonants letters that are written as pre-base signs, which are common in scripts such as Devanagari), etc.] -->